 In the subsidiary district scenario, water service responsibility would be transferred to the City as a public works function.
 It would be necessary to transfer the Mid-Peninsula Water District water supply assurance agreement with the San Francisco Public Utilities Commission to the City of Belmont as successor.
-The City Public Works with a Public Works Director, currently overseeing a department of 29 employees, would oversee water operations.
-Positions that do not exist as public works positions at the City such as water maintenance, billing or water quality positions would be created as subsidiary district positions to perform these functions.
+The City Public Works Director would oversee water operations and positions that do not exist as public works positions at the City such as water maintenance, billing or water quality positions would be created as city positions to perform these functions.
 The City Council as governing body would adopt the budget and set rates.

 While fiscal analysis of establishing a subsidiary district is beyond the scope of a municipal service review, potential advantages include savings in the cost of providing service through economy of scale and elimination of redundant administration and governance in overlapping areas.
 In the case of service provided in City of Belmont boundaries, comprehensive oversight by a single city for both water and water utilities as it relates to growth and development in the City would provide for more comprehensive planning of water and sewer.
-Salary and benefit savings by including water service under the governance, management and administration of the City would depend upon the level to which existing city positions could absorb additional duties or would be augmented to handle administration, billing, etc. Other potential savings include elimination or reduction of
+Salary and benefit savings by including water service under the governance, management and administration of the City would depend upon the level to which existing city positions could absorb additional duties or would be augmented to handle administration, billing, etc. Potential savings also include elimination or reduction of the cost of governance (Board of Directors) budgeted at \$151,000 in the Adopted 2010-11 Budget.
+Under subsidiary district status, offices currently used exclusively for water administration and

-6A subsidiary district may be established when both 70% of the territory of a district and 70% of the population of the district are located within the City.
+4A subsidiary district may be established when both 70% of the territory of a district and 70% of the population of the district are located within the City.
 An example of such a subsidiary district is the Belmont Fire Protection District which serves City of Belmont and unincorporated Harbor Industrial area.
 An example of a water and sewer subsidiary district include North San Mateo County Sanitation District serving Daly City, Broadmoor, Colma and Unincorporated Colma.